hikerguy1900/SerialRelayControl/README.md

 ![screenshot][BasicSchematic]

+# RP2040 Setup

+## Install CircuitPython
+* Get the latest version of CircuitPython (uf2 file) for the Adafruit Feathre RP2040 board. https://circuitpython.org/board/adafruit_feather_rp2040/
+* Press and hold the BOOTSEL button on the end of the RP240, then press the REST button just behind the USB-C connector on the RP2040.
+Hold both buttons for several seconds.
+When the LED stops changing color (10 seconds), or a drive named RPI-RP2 shows up, release both buttons.
+In my experinece on macOS the drive does not show up until after the buttons are released.
+* Drag the UF2 file from the previous step into the RPI-RP2 drive.
+After several seconds the drive should disapear and then a new drive named CIRCUITPY will appear.
+* CircuitPython is now installed on the RP2040.

+## Install SerialRelayControl
+* Drag all of the files from the SerialRelayControl/Controller/Adafruit Feather RP2040/ directory on the the CIRCUITPY.
+* Press the RESET button on the RP2040.
+* SerialRelayControl should not be running on the RP2040.

 # Materials
 Below are the materials I used.
 I'm sure others will work with minor modifications to the CircuitPython code.